ismayilibrahimov/minicrm/README.md

 ## Usage

-run this commands at you console
+run this commands at your console

 ```bash
 php artisan migrate